openebs-archive/openebs-docs/docs/configuresc.md

 **Step1:** Decide the cStorPool

 **Step2:** Which application uses it?
-Decide the replicaCount based on it
+Decide the replicaCount based on it.

 **Step3:** Are there any other storage policies to be applied to the StorageClass?
 Refer to the [storage policies section](#cstor-storage-policies) for more details on the storage policies applicable for cStor.